codas-hep/codas-hep.github.io/content/pages/index.md

 The CoDaS-HEP 2020 will take place at the [Princeton Center for Theoretical Science (PCTS)](http://pcts.princeton.edu/pcts/index.html) in [Jadwin Hall](https://goo.gl/maps/x1tAczDvWFB2) on the Princeton University campus.

-** Please watch for announcements regarding applications for the 4th edition of the school **
+** Please watch for announcements regarding applications for a possible (virtual) 4th edition of the school **

 Questions can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).